bids-standard/bids-specification/src/schema/README.md

 -   Comparison operators such as `==` (equality) or `in` (subfield exists in field)
 -   Functions such as `intersects()`

-In fact, the full list of fields is defined in the `meta.context.context` object, which (currently) contains at the top level:
+In fact, the full list of fields is defined in the `meta.context` object, which (currently) contains at the top level:

 -   `schema`: access to the schema itself